maltekuehl/k-DBCV/README.md

-# DBCV
+# k-DBCV

-DBCV is an efficient python implementation of the density based cluster validation (DBCV) score proposed by Moulavi et al. (2014).
+k-DBCV is an efficient python implementation of the density based cluster validation (DBCV) score proposed by Moulavi et al. (2014).

 ## Getting Started
 ### Dependencies